KabC03/Little-compiler-in-C-plus-plus/documentation/Syntax.md

 #### Comments ####

-Everything after a '//' to a '\n' delimeter is considered a comment
+Everything between a '//' to a '\n' delimeter is considered a comment

 - There are no character limitations of what can be placed within a comment
 - Comments may appear after another instruction